cloudboss/keights/stack/ansible/keights-system/README.md

 The `network` dictionary may contain the following keys:

+`rr_node_label`: (Optional, type *string*, default `''`) - If defined, nodes with this label will be configured as route reflectors (see [here](https://docs.projectcalico.org/v3.9/networking/routereflector) and [here](https://github.com/cloudnativelabs/kube-router/blob/master/docs/bgp.md#route-reflector-setup--without-full-mesh)).
+To set the label on nodes, define it within [`node_labels`](https://github.com/cloudboss/keights/tree/master/stack/ansible/keights-stack#node_groups) when creating a node group.
+The value of the label is not important, only the presence of the label.
+Caution: if `rr_node_label` is defined and no nodes have a matching label, there will be no networking!

+`rr_cluster_id`: (Optional, type *string*, default `10.0.0.1` for calico, `42` for kube-router) - Route reflector cluster ID when `rr_node_label` is defined.
+Calico expects the cluster ID to be an IPv4 address, while kube-router expects an integer.

 `plugin`: (Required, type *string*) - May be one of `calico`, `kube-router`.

 If `plugin` is `calico`, you may set the following keys.
 These will have no effect if `plugin` is `kube-router`.